-I have recently spent a month in Thailand, which has prompted me to compare the two cities of Chiang Mai and Chiang Rai.
+I have recently spent a month in Thailand, which has prompted me to consider which of the two cities, Chiang Mai or Chiang Rai is best.
 Thailand offers beautiful temples, stunning scenery and excellent value for money.
 Which of these cities has the best nightlife?
 Which has the best day trips?
 Which is the most digital nomad friendly?
 If you only have time to see one, which should you choose?
-I hope that you enjoy my article on Chiang Mai vs Chiang Rai.
+I hope that you enjoy my article comparing Chiang Mai vs Chiang Rai.

 Chiang Mai vs Chiang Rai: Nightlife